How to find a therapist that’s the right fit for you

 Speaking as a therapist, I want you to know that we feel that connection too.
 I absolutely care for every single one of my clients and I love the unique and special bond that I get to form with each of my clients.
 It’s such a profound gift to be trusted to hold space and invite folks into greater compassion and kindness for their story, their body, and their emotions.

-And if you’re reading this it probably means you’re looking for a therapist so I’d be remiss to say if you’re in North Carolina Carolina and looking for trauma informed therapists who will help you on your journey of becoming your fullest, most authentic and compassionately messy self, reach out to us here.
-One of our therapists at Fig Holistic Psychotherapy will be in touch usually within 1-2 business days.
-We offer in person sessions at our Charlotte, NC location and we also do virtual sessions for folks who live anywhere in North or South Carolina.
-We’d love to help!
+And if you’re reading this it probably means you’re looking for a therapist so I’d be remiss to say if you’re in North Carolina Carolina and looking for a trauma informed therapist who will help you on your journey of becoming your fullest, most authentic and compassionately messy self, reach out to me here and I’ll be in touch usually within 1-2 business days.
+I offer in person sessions at our Charlotte, NC location and I also do virtual sessions for folks who live anywhere in North or South Carolina and Texas.
+I’d love to help!

 Cheering you on as you take this brave step to find a therapist!